 Posted on Tuesday, 21ˢᵗ January, 2020

-In December 2017, a framework for managing diversity in Aged Care was released.
+In December 2017, a framework for managing diversity in aged care was released.
 This framework became increasingly necessary as the demographics of elderly people in Australia evolved with our changing population.

-The Aged Care Diversity sub-group not only created a top-level guide to diversity, but also four more specific action plans for the following groups:
+The aged care Diversity sub-group not only created a top-level guide to diversity, but also four more specific action plans for the following groups:

 • Older people with diverse characteristics and life experiences